Different Types of Boilers Used in Home Coffee Machines

 - -Can be cheaper due to their inexpensive and compact nature

 - -Some models can cool off and lose quality when producing large quantities of milk or multiple cups.
 This can produce wet steam, which is undesirable, and it will then need time to recover.
 (This is not all that different to traditional boiler machines if you take a lot of hot water from them, as the introduction of cold water to refill diminishes the heat and therefore the steam and water temperature).
-But considering that the idea of a thermo block is to provide instant consistent steam.
-It is important to note that it has limits.

 LOOKING TO BUY A COFFEE MACHINE